lmirel/gcode/README.md

 I created this utility so that if you have the gcode file of your print that stopped, you can measure it's height and continue printing where it left off.

+This utility default locations work by default with repetier host.

 ## Installation Requirements
 You have to have python installed and add the python installation directories to your PATH.